SaidiMohammed/Jammming/README.md

 # Jammming - The Spotify Playlist Creator
-### March 20th 2023
-###### Please note that this app is still under development

 ## Introduction
 Jammming is a React web application that allows users to build and add Spotify playlists.
 It accomplishes this by connecting and authenticating to a user's account and searching for Tracks, Artists, or Albums through the Spotify API.
 The results are then displayed in a list, from which music may be simply added or removed from a new playlist.
 After the playlist is all set and done, it may be named and saved to the user's Spotify account.

-We will now explain the features that we already have and the ones we will be implementing after.
+We will now explain the features that we implemented.

 ## FEATURES:
 •	Spotify Login — the first time a user searches for a song, album, or artist, Spotify will ask them to log in or set up a new account.